executors/executors/explanatory.md

     });

-Note that this implementation creates `1 + shape` execution agents: one agent created by `.then` along with `shape` agents created by `.bulk_sync_execute`.
+Note that this implementation creates `1 + shape` execution agents: one agent created by `then` along with `shape` agents created by `bulk_sync_execute`.
-Depending on the relative cost of agents created by `.then` and `.bulk_sync_execute`, the overhead of introducing that extra agent may be significant.
-Moreover, because the `.then` operation occurs separately from `.bulk_sync_execute`, the continuation is invisible to `exec` and this precludes `exec`'s participation in scheduling.
+Depending on the relative cost of agents created by `then` and `bulk_sync_execute`, the overhead of introducing that extra agent may be significant.
+Moreover, because the `then` operation occurs separately from `bulk_sync_execute`, the continuation is invisible to `exec` and this precludes `exec`'s participation in scheduling.
 Because we wish to allow executors to abstract sophisticated task-scheduling runtimes, this shortcoming is unacceptable.

-\textcolor{red}{TODO:} perhaps describe other bulk functions by analogy to `bulk_then_execute`

 ### `bulk_async_execute`
-\textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods

-\textcolor{red}{TODO:} Provide an argument, preferably with empirical evidence, why doing so is insufficient and demonstrating how providing the more specialized method is a superior choice
+    template<class Executor, class Function, class Factory1, class Factory2>
+    executor_future_t<Executor, std::invoke_result_t<Factory1>>
+    bulk_async_execute(const Executor& exec, Function f, executor_shape_t<Executor> shape, Factory1 result_factory, Factory2 shared_factory);

+`bulk_async_execute` asynchonously creates a group of execution agents whose execution may begin immediately.
+Like `bulk_then_execute`, `bulk_async_execute` returns a future corresponding to the result of the asynchronous group of execution agents it creates.
+Due to these similarities, `bulk_async_execute` is functionally equivalent to calling `bulk_then_execute` with a ready `void`
+future:

+    future<void> no_predecessor = make_ready_future();
+    exec.bulk_then_execute(f, shape, no_predecessor, result_factory, shared_factory);

-cost of the future itself may be significant, e.g. if there is any sort of dynamically-allocated asynchronous state associated with that future
+We include `bulk_async_execute` because the equivalent path through `bulk_then_execute` via a ready future may incur overhead.
+The cost of the future itself may be significant, especially if any sort of dynamically-allocated asynchronous state is associated with that future.

-or the cost of realizing that the future is complete may be important, e.g. if it requires any sort of dependency graph analysis common to dynamic scheduling runtimes
+Alternatively, the act of scheduling itself may be a source of overhead, especially if it requires any sort of graph analysis performed by a dynamic runtime.
+Providing executors the opportunity to specialize for cases where it is known at compile time that no dependency exists avoids both hazards.

 ### `bulk_async_post`
-\textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods

-\textcolor{red}{TODO:} Provide an argument, preferably with empirical evidence, why doing so is insufficient and demonstrating how providing the more specialized method is a superior choice
+    template<class Executor, class Function, class Factory1, class Factory2>
+    executor_future_t<Executor, std::invoke_result_t<Factory1>>
+    bulk_async_post(const Executor& exec, Function f, executor_shape_t<Executor> shape, Factory1 result_factory, Factory2 shared_factory);

+`bulk_async_post` is equivalent to `bulk_async_execute` except that it makes an additional guarantee not to block the client's execution.
+Some executors will not be able to provide such a guarantee and could not be adapted to this functionality when `bulk_async_post` is absent.
+For example, an implementation of `bulk_async_post` which simply forwards its arguments directly to `bulk_async_execute` is possible only if `executor_execute_blocking_category_t<Executor>` is `nonblocking_execution_tag`.

 ### `bulk_sync_execute`
-\textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods

-\textcolor{red}{TODO:} Provide an argument, preferably with empirical evidence, why doing so is insufficient and demonstrating how providing the more specialized method is a superior choice
+    template<class Executor, class Function, class Factory1, class Factory2>
+    std::invoke_result_t<Factory1>
+    bulk_sync_execute(const Executor& exec, Function f, executor_shape_t<Executor> shape, Factory1 result_factory, Factory2 shared_factory);

+`bulk_sync_execute` is equivalent to `bulk_async_execute` except that it blocks its client until the result of execution is complete.
+It returns this result directly as a value, rather than indirectly via a future object.
+Correspondingly, it may be implemented by calling `bulk_async_execute` and getting the future's result:

+    auto future = exec.bulk_async_execute(f, shape, result_factory, shared_factory);
+    return future.get();

+Like `bulk_async_execute`, we include `bulk_sync_execute` to avoid overhead incurred by introducing a temporary future object.
+This overhead is likely to be significant for executors whose cost of execution agent creation is very small.
+A hypothetical `simd_executor` or `inline_executor` are examples.

 ## Single-Agent Functions

+Single-agent execution functions are special cases of their bulk counterparts.
+Because we expect single-agent creation to be an important special case, we include these to allow for specialization.

 ### `then_execute`
-\textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods

-\textcolor{red}{TODO:} Provide an argument, preferably with empirical evidence, why doing so is insufficient and demonstrating how providing the more specialized method is a superior choice

-\textcolor{red}{TODO:} mention that it seems possible to implement any other single-agent execution function with `then_execute` without going out-of-band
+    template<class Executor, class Function, class Future>
+    executor_future_t<Executor, std::invoke_result_t<Function>>
+    then_execute(const Executor& exec, Function&& f, Future& predecessor_future);

+`then_execute` creates an asynchronous execution agent.
+It may be implemented by using `bulk_then_execute` to create a group with a single agent:

+    using result_t = std::invoke_result_t<Function>;

+    // create a factory to return an object of the appropriate type
+    // XXX this really needs to return some sort of storage for an unintialized result
+    //     and then the lambda below would placement new it auto result_factory = []{ return result_t(); };

+    // pass f as a shared parameter to account for move-only functions auto shared_factory = [f = std::forward<Function>(f)]{ return f; };

+    return exec.bulk_then_execute([](auto ignored_index, auto& predecessor, result_t& result, Function& f) {
+      // invoke f with the predecessor as an argument and assign the result result = f(predecessor);
+    },
+    executor_shape_t<Executor>{1}, // create a single agent
+    predecessor_future,
+    result_factory,
+    shared_factory
+    );

+The sample implementation passes both the function to invoke and its result indirectly via factories.
+The result of these factories are shared across the group of agents created by `bulk_then_execute`.
+However, this group has only one agent and no sharing actually occurs.
+The cost of this unnecessary sharing may be significant and can be avoided if an executor specializes `then_execute`.

 ### `async_execute`
 \textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods